-Working with Public Engagement Consultants: Tips for Local Officials www.ca-ilg.org/PEConsultantTips January 2012
+Working with Public Engagement Consultants: Tips for Local Officials

 In planning and implementing public engagement activities, local officials often contract with external consultants for services.
 These may be consultants who design and lead activities devoted solely to public engagement, such as a series of community conversations contributing to the development of a local agency budget.
 Or they may be consultants who carry out tasks well beyond public engagement alone, such as assisting in the overall development of a general plan update.